Kidnapping of Sally Horner: Abduction and captivity

 Over the course of 21 months, La Salle traveled through several U.S. states with Horner under various aliases, claiming to be the girl's father.
 One of Horner's most common false names was that of La Salle's biological daughter.
 They first stayed in Baltimore, Maryland, where they lived in Barclay, with Horner being enrolled at a Catholic grammar school under the name "Madeleine La Plante".
 During this time, La Salle would carry a handgun on his person to dissuade Horner from attempting escape.
 Horner later stated that once in Baltimore, La Salle repeatedly raped her over the following months.
 Over time, La Salle allowed Horner some freedoms, such as going shopping or swimming and getting her a pet dog.
 La Salle variously told acquaintances during this time that he was either divorced or widowed.

+La Salle was identified as a suspect in Horner's abduction and indicted on March 17, 1949.
+His parole was officially revoked on July 21, 1949, leading to him becoming wanted by New Jersey as a parole violator.

 In April 1949, La Salle relocated them to a trailer park in Dallas, Texas, having Horner attend a school as "Florence Planette", where she confided her secret to a friend.
 Eventually, Horner began to open up to a neighbor, Ruth Janisch, who had become suspicious of La Salle's demeanor and possessive tendencies towards his supposed daughter, but she would not fully admit to the true circumstances.
 Unknown to Janisch, La Salle also regularly molested her five-year old daughter while Horner was at school, coercing the girl into oral sex to play with Horner's toys, which only came to light following his death.
 In early March 1950, Janisch and her husband moved to San Jose, California, in search of work, with her asking La Salle to do the same, incentivizing him with a place in the motor home they were moving to, in hopes that she could keep in contact with Horner.